Xadoy/cottonCandy/README.md

 You can also implement `bool DeviceDriver::init()` in `Device Driver` in case your LoRa transceiver requires some initialization (e.g. Set the frequency).

+CottonCandy uses point-to-point communication and broadcast address.
+Most of the messages are sent using "unicast", as non-recevier nodes simply ignore the message at the driver level and avoid further processing.
+Some hardware devices like EByte E22 already provides such address filtering in the firmware-level.
+For other LoRa devices which do not come with address filtering, you need to add the address filtering feature in the implementation of the hardware driver.
+The easiest way to do so is to insert "destination address" in the beginning of the packet upon sending and process it upon receiving the packet.
+An example is done in the "AdafruitDeviceDriver" provided.

 ### Set up Node
 After constructing the device driver, you can construct a `LoRaMesh` object and start running the device as a network node.